A Celiac’s Gluten Free Guide to France

 • 100% gluten free (and dairy free!)
 Takkito Montpellier’s menu has many vegan options for those who want it.
 The owner is lovely, and understands the pain of food restrictions well.
 Their menu of bowls and rolls is a fusion of flavours: chili, jerk chicken, guac, and more, all safe for celiacs.

-• Il Fornetto offers gluten free pizzas and is knowledgeable about celiac disease; confirm prior to ordering that care is taken for cross contamination in and out of the oven.
+• Il Fornetto offers gluten free pizzas and is knowledgeable about celiac disease; confirm prior to ordering that care is taken for cross-contact in and out of the oven.

 Gluten free restaurants in Tours*